This is part I in a series of blog posts we have written about Internet Safety. You can check out the other articles in the series below.

 Online privacy and security is always in the news these days.
 As the world becomes more connected and everyone has a Facebook profile, your private information can be a single click away from falling into the wrong hands.

 In this blog, we’ve compiled five internet safety tips for you.
-If you use Facebook a lot, shop online, read online news, or pretty much anything online, we have you covered!
+If you use Facebook a lot, shop online, read online news, or pretty much do anything online, we have you covered!

 Tip 1.
 Make Purchases From Secure Websites